Cardinals vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the underdog in three of their past 10 games and have gone 1-2 in those contests.
+- The Cardinals have played as the underdog in four of their past 10 games and have gone 1-3 in those contests.

-- When it comes to the over/under, the Cardinals and their opponents are 3-7-0 in their previous 10 games.
+- In their last 10 games with an over/under, the Cardinals and their opponents have combined to eclipse the total two times.

-- The previous 10 Cardinals games have not had a runline posted by bookmakers.
+- Bookmakers have not posted a runline in any of the Cardinals' past 10 matchups.
+For three consecutive games, St. Louis and its opponent have finished below the over/under, with the average total established by sportsbooks being nine runs.

 Cardinals Betting Records & Stats

-- St. Louis has played as an underdog of +145 or more once this season and lost that game.
+- St. Louis is 3-3 this season when entering a game as the underdog by +130 or more on the moneyline.

-- The Cardinals have an implied victory probability of 40.8% according to the moneyline set by sportsbooks for this matchup.
+- The Cardinals have an implied victory probability of 43.5% according to the moneyline set by oddsmakers for this matchup.

 - The Cardinals are 1-7-0 against the spread in their eight games that had a posted line this season.